Property Auctions

 • General legal advice and guidance

-The contract used in traditional conveyancing is similar to an auction legal pack for solicitors.
-However, this document includes vital details regarding the land or property and specific terms of sale that may influence any decision to buy.
+The auction legal pack contains vital details regarding the land or property and specific terms of sale that may influence any decision to buy.
+The auction pack functions in much the same way as the contract in a traditional purchase, and may include the following details:

-• Land registry and local land charge searches
+• Land Registry and local land charge searches

 • Special conditions of sale